system76/docs/content/pop-basics.md

 ## The Launcher

 The <u>Launcher</u> is a search-based utility for accessing and opening applications and files.
-This video demonstrates the powerful funcationality of the COSMIC Launcher:
+This video demonstrates the powerful functionality of the COSMIC Launcher:

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/zHuXKCPbX9E' frameborder='0' allowfullscreen></iframe></div>